noqqe/why-openbsd.rocks/content/fact/ffs2.md

 title: "FFS2: Enhanced Fast Filesystem"
 ---

-**FFS2** is the new filesystem by default on nearly all architectures, since OpenBSD 6.7.
+**FFS2** (Enhanced Fast Filesystem) is the new filesystem by default on nearly all architectures, since OpenBSD 6.7.

 Benefits: